Q: Carnivorous plants of México--a Pinguicula stronghold!

 Genlisea

-G. filiformis has been collected twice from the same location in Chiapas.
+G. filiformis has been collected from Chiapas; possibly more occur there.

 Utricularia